Posted on

 4. Avoid the dishwasher, even if labeled dishwasher-safe.
 It degrades the coating.
 Stick with a soft sponge and hot, soapy water.

 5. Avoid metal utensils – use wood or silicone tools instead.
+If the coating gets scratched, aluminum may seep into food from the pan’s core.

 Recommended Options: